JensRantil/jensrantil.github.io/content/posts/2023-10-03_mean-vs-median/index.md

 > Over 50% of people think they are better than the average car driver.

 They say this as if it's funny or sounds smart.
-In fact that actually could be true and the reason is _mean and median are not the same thing_.
+But the fact is that actually could be true, and the reason is because _mean and median are not the same thing_.

 When people take a basic course in statistics, they are likely to come out of it thinking that the world mostly consists of normal distributions.
-That is not surprising, given the [Central Limit Theorem][clt] states that many independent variables with the same distribution converges to a normal distribution.
+That is not surprising, given that the [Central Limit Theorem][clt] states that many independent variables with the same distribution converges to a normal distribution.
 This does not apply everywhere.
 The Central Limit Theorem means students leave Statistics 101 having a visual representation of a statistical distribution of a bell curve.
 I believe this has created a lot of confusion.

 [clt]: https://en.wikipedia.org/wiki/Central_limit_theorem